olofeldre/DROD-like/README.md

 j k l

-To move and Q, W to rotate the sword counter-clockwise or clockwise.
+To move and q, W to rotate the sword counter-clockwise and clockwise.

 ## How do i install and use the project?